mm40/linux-sane-driver-fix-canon-p-215/README.md

 - This happens only when scanning in duplex mode.
 Scanners like P-215 are intended for this purpose.
 - This happens in any program, not just `simple-scan`, including the command line utility `scandf`.
 Changing programs doesn't help, nor any of the settings in the programs.
-- **NOTE!**: set the page size manually in `simple-scan`.
+- **NOTE**: set the page size manually in `simple-scan`.
 Auto-sizing pages doesn't work properly, and that's a separate issue from this.

 ## Intended solution (that doesn't work)
 To solve this problem, a configuration file `/etc/sane.d/canon_dr.conf` can have a line `option duplex-offset 300` added below ``# P-215`, for Canon P-215 printer. **BUT THIS DOESN'T WORK**.